 Certain jurisdictions in which we do not collect sales and use, value added or similar taxes may assert that such taxes are applicable, which has resulted or could result in tax assessments, penalties and interest, to us or our customers for past amounts, and we may be required to collect such taxes in the future.
+If we are unsuccessful in collecting such taxes from our customers, we could be held liable for such costs.
 Such tax assessments, penalties and interest, or future requirements may adversely affect our operating results and financial condition.

-Our ability to use our net operating losses to offset future taxable income may be subject to certain limitations.
+Our ability to use our tax attributes to offset future income tax liabilities may be subject to certain limitations.

-As of January 31, 2023, we had significant U.S. federal and state net operating loss carryforwards, or NOLs, due to prior period losses.
-In general, under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an ownership change, which is generally defined as a greater than 50-percentage-point cumulative change by value in the equity ownership of certain stockholders over a rolling three-year period, is subject to limitations on its ability to utilize its pre-change NOLs to offset post-change taxable income.
-Our existing NOLs may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change our ability to utilize NOLs could be further limited by Section 382 of the Code and similar state provisions.
-Future changes in our stock ownership, some of which may be outside of our control, could result in an ownership change under Section 382 of the Code.
-Furthermore, our ability to utilize NOLs of companies that we may acquire in the future may be subject to limitations.
-There is also a risk that due to regulatory changes, such as suspensions on the use of NOLs, or other unforeseen reasons, our existing NOLs could expire, decrease in value or otherwise be unavailable to offset future income tax liabilities.
+As of January 31, 2024, we had significant tax attributes due to U.S. federal and state net operating loss carryforwards and U.S. federal research and development tax credit carryforwards.
+In general, under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an ownership change, which is generally defined as a greater than 50-percentage-point cumulative change by value in the equity ownership of certain stockholders over a rolling three-year period, is subject to limitations on its ability to utilize its pre-change tax attributes to offset income tax liabilities arising from post-change taxable income.
+Our existing tax attributes may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change our ability to utilize these tax attributes could be further limited by Sections 382 and 383 of the Code and similar state provisions.
+Future changes in our stock ownership, some of which may be outside of our control, could result in an ownership change under Sections 382 and 383 of the Code.
+Furthermore, our ability to utilize tax attributes of companies that we may acquire in the future may be subject to limitations.
+There is also a risk that due to regulatory changes, such as suspensions on the use of tax attributes, or other unforeseen reasons, our existing tax attributes could expire, decrease in value or otherwise be unavailable to offset future income tax liabilities.